ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPointCovarianceGrazing.rst

 IVectorGeometryToolPointCovarianceGrazing
 =========================================

-.. py:class:: IVectorGeometryToolPointCovarianceGrazing
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing

    object

    The point of closest approach to the surface of the specified position covariance ellipsoid surface along a defined direction.
 Position covariance must be available for a vehicle object to be considered a possible target for this option.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPointCovarianceGrazing

 Overview
 --------